rofra/bitcoin-core-origins/README.md

 This repository is an historic archive of the origins of the bitcoin source code thanks to this discover.

+If you want the full code with history of commits, please go to the other repo on https://github.com/rofra/bitcoin-core-origins-repo

 ## Repository Tree presentation
 ```code